Q-SAM2: Accurate Quantization for Segment Anything Model 2

-While no previous work focuses on the SAM2 architecture, some authors have proposed PTQ algorithms for the original Segment Anything Model \cite{kirillov2023segany}.
-The complexity of quantizing the SAM model was studied in \cite{PTQ4SAMLv,PQ-SAMLiu}, which can efficiently obtain per-channel quantized models with few data samples and limited computation resources.
-But although these PTQ methods offer solutions without retraining, they inherently lack the adaptability to fine-tune model parameters.
-Thus, they potentially lead to suboptimal accuracy performance when lower-bit quantization is required, especially considering the quantization for a more compact SAM2 and challenging video segmentation tasks.
+While no previous work has focused on the SAM2 architecture, recent studies have proposed PTQ algorithms for the original Segment Anything Model \cite{kirillov2023segany}.
+In particular, \cite{PTQ4SAMLv,PQ-SAMLiu} investigate the quantization challenges of SAM and introduce methods capable of producing per-channel quantized models with few data samples.
+Although PTQ avoids full retraining, the inability to adapt model parameters during quantization often leads to suboptimal results at ultra-low bit-widths.
+This limitation is highlighted in Figure \ref{fig:ptq_comparison}, where state-of-the-art PTQ methods already exhibit significant performance degradation at 4-bit precision.
+The failure of PTQ at 4 bits motivates our work on a more robust, training-aware approach to achieve an accurate 2-bit model.

-We find that quantizing SAM2 is nontrivial and presents a challenge due to outliers in weight and activation distributions.
-Specifically, the linear layer weight matrices in the image encoder exhibit values that deviate significantly from the center of the distribution, introducing outliers that hinder effective quantization.
-In addition, the activation outputs also exhibit heavy-tailed distributions, further degrading the performance when uniform quantization schemes are applied.
+Quantizing SAM2 is nontrivial, particularly for the image encoder, a hierarchical transformer~\cite{Ryali2023Hiera} which accounts for over $90\%$ of the total parameters (in the B+ model) and poses a significant challenge for ultra-low-bit quantization (see Section~\ref{sec:method}).
+This difficulty stems from two main issues: the linear layer weight matrices exhibit values that deviate significantly from the distribution center (introducing outliers), and the activation output displays heavy-tailed distributions.
+Both of these characteristics severely degrade performance when uniform quantization schemes are applied.

-To address these challenges and meet the objective of ultra-low bit quantization, specifically 2-bit precision, we propose Q-SAM2, a QAT pipeline to achieve low-bit resolution.
-Figure \ref{fig:Q-SAM2} introduces the complete approach that consists of two steps.
-In the initial calibration step, we reduce the variance of the weight distributions in the linear layers of the image encoder by applying a closed-form update derived from a small batch of calibration data.
-This operation preserves the encoder’s generalization capability during inference while effectively narrowing the weight distributions, a property that is critical for the subsequent quantization-aware training phase.
-When combined with distribution clipping, this leads to a more efficient use of the available quantization levels, ensuring that each bit contributes meaningfully.
+To address these challenges and achieve 2-bit precision, we propose Q-SAM2, a complete QAT pipeline.
+As shown in Figure \ref{fig:Q-SAM2}, our approach introduces two novel components to tackle the critical issues of high weight variance and activation outliers: an initialization method called \textbf{Variance-Reduced Calibration (VRC)}, and a QAT algorithm named \textbf{Learnable Statistical Clipping (LSC)}.
+This two-step approach first prepares the model for quantization and then robustly trains it, ensuring high accuracy even at 2-bit precision.